 Why prices sometimes look out of step

 One of the challenges with RAM and SSD pricing is the speed at which costs can change compared to how products are listed, forecast, or quoted.
-In fast‑moving markets, pricing can briefly lag behind real‑world cost changes before being corrected
+In fast‑moving markets, RAM pricing and SSD pricing can briefly lag behind real‑world cost changes before being corrected.

 What this means for buyers